-- a) one of the above offences. - b) persistent disruption and defiance including bullying (which would include racist or homophobic bullying) or repeated possession and/or use of an illegal drug or drug paraphernalia on College premises. - an offence which is not listed but is, in the opinion of the Head Teacher, so serious that it will have a detrimental effect on the discipline and well-being of the College community.
+- a) one of the above offences. - b) persistent disruption and defiance including bullying (which would include racist or homophobic bullying) or repeated possession and/or use of an illegal drug, drug paraphernalia or prohibited items e.g vapes on College premises. - an offence which is not listed but is, in the opinion of the Head Teacher, so serious that it will have a detrimental effect on the discipline and well-being of the College community.